jbk2/odin-flight-booker/README.md

 ### ToDos:

 - Build sign up modal for bookings new page.
+- stop flight search form width changing
+- Passenger validations, front & back:
+  - duplication in single form
+  - if email present in db already link booking passenger to the record already in db.
 - Introduce logic so that flights can't be searched, or booked, with same arrival and departure airports
 - Introduce logic to calculate real distance between airport locations then calculate travel time therefore departure time (APIs; Google distance)
 - model validation